 May 24, 1782 at ??, South Carolina

-Americans Commanded by Capt.
+Commanded by: Capt.
 William Butler

-British Commanded by Maj.
+Commanded by: Maj.
 William Cunningham

 Conclusion: American Victory